-The full text of this report can be located on the Campus Safety and Security website.
-You will also be able to connect to our site via the Hartnell College Web Page.
-This report is prepared in cooperation with local law enforcement agencies surrounding our campus and education centers, along with Student Affairs and (Including but not limited to Vice Presidents, Directors, Deans, Department Heads, Student Affairs, Student Organization, Program Managers, Athletic Coaches and Assistant Coaches) Campus

-Security Authorities.
-Each entity provides updated information on their educational efforts and programs to comply with The Jeanne Clery Act of 1990.
+The full text of this report can be located on the Campus Safety and Security Website.
+You will also be able to connect to our site via the Hartnell Homepage.
+This report is prepared in cooperation with local law enforcement agencies surrounding our campus and education centers, along with Student Affairs and (Including but not limited to Vice Presidents, Directors, Deans, Department Heads, Student Affairs, Student Organizations, Program Managers, Athletic Coaches and Assistant Coaches) Campus Security Authorities.
+Each entity provides updated information on their educational efforts and programs to comply with the The Jeanne Clery Act of 1990.